-1.5 Encouragement of natural behaviour and minimising of unnatural behaviour
+1.6 Encouragement of natural behaviour and minimising of unnatural behaviour

-Animals kept in EAZA collections should be encouraged to perform as much of their natural behavioural repertoire as possible and acceptable.
-Whenever possible unnatural behaviour should be prevented or actively discouraged.
-Important elements in achieving this are enclosure design, environmental and behavioural enrichment and feeding regimes (see above).
+- 1. Animals kept in EAZA collections should be encouraged to perform as much of their natural behavioural repertoire as possible and acceptable. - 2.
+Members should encourage species-specific behaviour through behaviour management and enrichment programmes.
+Important elements in achieving this are enclosure design, environmental and behavioural enrichment and feeding regimes (see above). - 3.
+Members should regularly measure and evaluate the behaviour of animals in EAZA collections to ensure it sufficiently reflects the well-being of the animal.

-1.6 Furnishings within Enclosures
+1.7 Furnishings within Enclosures

-- 1. Design must take account of behavioural needs and behavioural management of the species, allowing adequate spatial separation between individuals or subgroups. - 2.
+- Design must take account of behavioural needs and behavioural management of the species, allowing adequate spatial separation between individuals or subgroups. - 2.
 Provision of a rich environment of appropriate structures within the space that enable the animals to express their behavioural repertoire as fully as possible. - 3.
 Animal enclosures to be furnished, in accordance with the needs of the species in question, with such items as bedding material, perching, vegetation, burrows, variety of substrates, climbing structures, appropriately designed nest boxes, refuges and hiding places and pools. - 4.
 Provide appropriate environmental and behavioural enrichment.

-1.7 Mixed exhibits
+1.8 Mixed exhibits